 Last year Brody outgrew his buggy and we found ourselves at wheelchair services being measured for our first wheelchair.

-It wasn’t something I envisaged as part of Brody’s future.
+It wasn’t something that I had envisaged as part of Brody’s future.

 It was one of those little reminders that Brody isn’t following a typical path and one of those appointments that left me having a cry in the car afterwards.

 But the wheelchair has been great.
 Pushing him in it is much easier than the buggy he was too big for.

 And sometimes it helps by providing a quick explanation to strangers when he has challenging behaviour.

 I suppose because with a wheelchair disability is quickly visible.

 But it took a while to get used to having it because I wasn’t prepared for was the reaction of others.